Sawchord/anthocnet/model/README.md

 	In this implementation, this is done via a packet cache mechanism, that saves the packets on a per destination basis.
 	Thus, it is possible to cache packets, if the route to the destination is unknown.
-	Once, this is known, it can send out all the data at once. anthocnet-queue.h anthocnet-queue.cc
+	Once, this is known, it can send out all the data at once. anthocnet-rtable.h anthocnet-rtable.cc
-	The AntHocNet protocol assumes, that incomming packets are queued inside a priority queue.
-	These files implement a simple FIFO.
-The protocol uses two of those, to implement a two level priority queue. anthocnet-rtable.h anthocnet-rtable.cc
 	These files implement the actual routing table data structure.